Whistling tree frog: Description

-L. v. alpina is mostly green on the dorsal surface with two brown bands running parallel to each other down the back.
+R. v. alpina is mostly green on the dorsal surface with two brown bands running parallel to each other down the back.
 These bands start at the eye and are separated by a narrow band of green.
 The thighs and backs of the legs are the same as above.
 The belly of both subspecies is white.
 Both reach a maximum size of about 35 mm.

 Ecology and behaviour

 Verreaux's tree frog inhabits swamps, dam impoundments, and creeks in woodland, farmland, forest and cleared land.
 Males call from pond-side vegetation or from the ground all year round, but calling intensifies during autumn and spring and after rain.
 As its name implies, this frog makes a whistling noise.

 The alpine tree frog inhabits alpine ponds and pools of creeks in moorland, alpine forest and partly cleared land.
 Males have a similar call as above and call from beside the breeding sites during spring and summer.

 Chytrid fungus is believed to be partly responsible for the decline of the alpine subspecies.